johnjung/design_after_the_end_of_the_world/README.md

 #### Option 3: continue brainstorming

-If neither option feels right, it's fine to keep brainstorming!
+If neither option feels right, its ok to brainstorm some more.

 ### Step 2: Branding, web design and copywriting